alexinnes/alexinnes.github.io/_posts/2016-05-10-querying-registry.markdown

 What I wanted to do was to be able to specify a Hive/Registry/Key and for it to spit out the value.
 I also wanted the script to do was for me to just specify the Hive/Registry and for it to tell me the other "folders" in that registry.

-So, here is what I came up with.
+So, this is what I came up with.

-Please feel free to take use it.
+Please feel free to use it.

 {% highlight powershell %}
 Function Get-RemoteRegKey